 We ask you to pay a little attention here because the authors often do not realize that they are expressing particular aspects of their culture of origin and therefore they cannot always evaluate with certainty their works are consistent with the theme of our festival.

-Finally, the festival will take place in Venice, a city that for all its thousand years of history has based its fortune and its beauty precisely in its ability to be intercultural to the highest degree.
+Finally, the festival will take place in Venice, Italy, a city that for all its thousand years of history has based its fortune and its beauty precisely on its ability to be intercultural to the highest degree.

 We will continue this tradition by creating a vibrant, stimulating environment open to all kinds of discoveries.